rails/rails/guides/source/getting_started.md

 ```

 TIP.
 A number of tools exist to help you quickly install Ruby and Ruby
 on Rails on your system.
-Windows users can use "Rails
-Installer":http://railsinstaller.org, while Mac OS X users can use
+Windows users can use [Rails Installer](http://railsinstaller.org), while Mac OS X users can use
 [Rails One Click](http://railsoneclick.com).

 To verify that you have everything installed correctly, you should be able to run the following: